 This originally appeared in Vol. VII, No. 1 I am chuffed as bollocks about a piece I wrote earlier this year in what Americans quaintly describe as The London Times.
 Depending upon your understanding of the idiom, this means that I am either pleased or displeased,...

-Authors and Articles Vol XXIII
+Authors and Articles Vol XXVI

-Authors and Articles Vol XVII
+Authors and Articles Vol XXIV

 A Quick Fox Jumps over the Cwm Fjord-Bank Glyph Biz